 The music also accompanied Carrie Fisher's walk-on when she participated in this George Lucas roast in 2009:

 A celebration of iconic film scores which have exhilarated, saddened, terrified, or just plainly creeped us out over the past half century.
-Hear: Themes from Jaws, The Omen, Blade Runner, and Chariots of Fire.
+Hear: Themes from Jaws, The Omen, Blade Runner, Chariots of Fire and more!

 More to explore: